Publications

 Ill-structured Problem Solving in Engineering Education.
 Mats Daniels, Angela Carbone, Amie Hauer, and Dan Moore.
 In IEEE Frontiers in Education conference, pp F3F1-F3F2, 2007.
 (External link).

 Encouraging Deep Learning Using Student Reflections: A Case Study.
 Arnold Pears and Lars-Åke Larzon.
-In Proceedings of the 6th Baltic Sea Conference on Computing Education Research, pp 38-45, 2006.
-(External link).
+In Proc.
+6th Baltic Sea Conference on Computing Education Research, pp 38-45, 2006.
+(External link, ACM digital library).

 “I Think it’s Better if Those Who Know the Area Decide About it: A Pilot Study Concerning Power in Student Project Groups in CS.
 Mattias Wiggberg.
 In Proc.
 6th Annual Finnish/Baltic Sea Conference on Computer Science Education: Koli Calling, pp 27-34, 2006.
 (External link).